 Hi coach, I’ve been having confusion between the forehand drive and topspin.

 There are some differences and also similarities between these 2 techniques.

 Here is the main difference between the loop and the topspin:

-Forehand loop has more spin and power.
+The forehand loop has more spin and power.
 Because you hit the forehand loop with a longer stroke.

-You focus on the speed on the drive, but for the forehand loop, you focus on the spin and power.
+You focus on the speed of the drive, but for the forehand loop, you focus on the spin and power.
 For the drive, you should focus on the early timing, hitting the ball.
 The stroke is compact for the drive.

 Ma Long Forehand Loop slow-motion

 In Chinese coaching, the coach often says “the forehand topspin is an extension of the drive”.

 For the drive, the contact is flat and soon.
 For the loop, you should use the rotation of your own body to generate the spin.

 For the forehand loop, you should also drop your racket down, lower than the drive.
 Remember Power from the ground.
 Use your hips and legs to generate the topspin in your loop.
 The topspin comes naturally with the stroke and the equipment.